Cameraria varii

 Cameraria varii is a moth of the family Gracillariidae.
 It is found in South Africa.
 The habitat consists of the urban area of the city of Pretoria.

 The length of the forewings is 2.3–2.5 mm.
 The forewing ground colour is ochreous.
-The hindwings are whitish with a silver shine and with a long whitish pale grey fringe slightly darker shade than the hindwing.
 Adults are on wing from late October to early November.

 Etymology

 The species is named in honour of Dr. Lajos Vári.